Samuel-Baumann/SYSC3303A-TFTP/README.md

 * Updated code for each component + supplementary classes & constants
 ### Breakdown:
 * Code - Sirak, Henri and Sam (Client/Server by Sirak & Henri, Error Simulator Updates by all 3)
-* Supporting Documentation, Use Cases and State Machine Updates - Sam
+* Supporting Documentation, Use Cases, setup instructions and State Machine Updates - Sam
 * Updated UML Class and Squence Diagrams - Gen